-The use of the grant may be postponed by a year for a justified reason.
+The use of the grant may be postponed by a year based on the grantee's request.
+The postponement request is made in the grant system, and a justified reason must be provided for it.
 Further or successive postponements are typically not granted.

 If the person seeking the grant has already received an entirely or partially unused grant, this is accounted for when deciding new grants.

-The basic premise is that grants may not be received in advance, if a significant amount of a previous grant has not been used due to postponement, for example.
+The basic premise is that grants may not be received in advance if a significant amount of a previous grant has not been used due to postponement, for example.